groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 are full it will be impossible to properly download and verify files.
 So the disks should be periodically monitored.
 Logically if the tasks have not changed, the use of the disks should not change either, but if one of the tasks suddenly increases its disk usage it will be easy to lack disk space.
-A disk that more than 80 or 90% full could easily be saturated.
+A disk that is more than 80 or 90% full could easily be saturated.
 - __Memory usage__ - Each task on the DSAS occupies machine memory.
 If the memory is full, the performance of the tasks will be impacted.
 It is necessary to watch that memory is saturated, but as long as it is below 90% it should not be a problem.
-With the DSAS architecture, almost 200MB is used by the operating system.
+With the DSAS architecture, almost 200MB is also used by the operating system.
 - __Loadavg__ - The "Load average" is a concept of Unix giving an idea on the occupation of computational resources of the machine.
 A "Load Average" of "1" means that the equivalent of a processor core is completely occupied.
 So the total occupation of resources